 They keyboard may be smaller depending on the model (the standard sizes are 49 key, 61 keys, 73 key, or the full 88).

-Most modern digital pianos can offer a convincing tone that is actually a recording of a real piano.
+Most modern digital pianos and keyboards can offer a convincing tone that is actually a recording of a real piano.
 Using a process called sampling, a real piano is played at many different velocities (how hard the key is played), note durations, articulations, and a number of other parameters to capture how the piano sounds.

 This is then paired with all the tech inside the keyboard to match the samples to the keys and when played.

 The detail and level of implementation is based on the value of the keyboard.
 Low quality models may only have one or two varieties of velocity, while high quality models will have such nuances as the key release and damper pedal noise.
-All this to say that there a wide variety of qualities when it comes to digital pianos.
+All this to say that there are wide variety of qualities when it comes to digital pianos.

 As mentioned before these pianos can be relatively inexpensive compared to an acoustic piano: a quality keyboard can be purchased for around $200, and a flagship digital piano can be purchased for a few thousand dollars, but compared to a professional grand piano, the saving are in the several tens of thousands of dollars.